Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, according to Ms. Ngan, the completion of the law on restructuring credit institutions and handling bad debts is still slow.
 There is a lack of preferential policies to encourage investors to participate in handling secured assets and buying and selling bad debts.
 Finding and negotiating with commercial banks to accept compulsory transfers of weak banks still faces many difficulties.

-In an explanatory report on the current situation of cross-ownership, manipulation, and back-and-forth in the banking sector, State Bank Governor Nguyen Thi Hong said that this is an issue that the Central Party, the National Assembly, and the Government are very concerned about and requested the State Bank to complete legal documents as well as implement them in practice to overcome the problem.
+In an explanatory report on the current situation of cross-ownership, manipulation, and corruption in the banking sector, State Bank Governor Nguyen Thi Hong said that this is an issue that the Central Party, the National Assembly, and the Government are very concerned about and requested the State Bank to complete legal documents as well as implement them in practice to overcome the problem.

 "This issue was only discovered through investigations of recent cases.
 Therefore, this is an issue that the State Bank is very concerned about," said Ms. Nguyen Thi Hong, adding that when drafting the Law on Credit Institutions, these issues were considered key.